m-dorfman/circadian_hue/README.md

 If the function fails to write messages the message will remain in the queue.
 If messages older than an hour are read, an SNS notification will be sent out.

-For Python to communicate with the DB, psycopg is needed, the function is deployed containerized to install the dependencies as it is not available by default in Lambda's runtime.
+For Python to communicate with the Postgres DB, the psycopg library is needed so the function is deployed containerized to install the dependencies as it is not available by default in Lambda's runtime.

 Not included in the diagram is an initializing lambda function.
 This function will create a table in the DB upon deployment